PyPSA/atlite/README.rst

 Getting started
 ===============

-* Install atlite from this repository with all its library dependencies
+* Install atlite from conda-forge or pypi.
 * Download one of the weather datasets listed above (ERA5 is downloaded automatically on-demand after the ECMWF `cdsapi<https://cds.climate.copernicus.eu/api-how-to>` client is